espenssk/blogpage/_posts/2025-04-18-understanding-firewalls.md

 ### What Is a Firewall?

-A firewall is a network security system that filters traffic.
-Whether you're managing a business network or home Wi-Fi, firewalls are a key defense layer.
+A firewall is a network security system that monitors and controls incoming and outgoing traffic based on predetermined security rules.
+Firewalls are essential for both personal and business-level security, and they serve as the first line of defense in a network.

 ### Types of Firewalls

+There are several types of firewalls:

-- Packet-filtering
+- **Packet-filtering firewalls**
-- Stateful inspection
+- **Stateful inspection firewalls**
-- Proxy firewalls
+- **Proxy firewalls**
-- Next-gen firewalls
+- **Next-generation firewalls (NGFWs)**

+Each of these has different capabilities depending on the environment and security needs.

+### Why Firewalls Matter

+They help:

+- Prevent unauthorized access
+- Monitor and log traffic
+- Enforce policy controls

+> "Firewalls are not optional anymore — they're foundational."

+---

 ### Getting Started

-You can start using a firewall via your router or operating system.
-Most modern devices include built-in options.
+To implement a firewall at home:

+1. Log into your router settings
+2. Enable the built-in firewall
+3. Create basic rules (block external access to unused ports)
+4. Keep firmware up to date

+---

+With the right firewall in place, you dramatically reduce your risk exposure.